Cryptic-Gemini/Self-signed-cert/README.md

 Run nginx web-server, which listens on port 443, by using some self-signed SSL certificates.
 This involves:

-a- providing SSL certificates to nginx pods, and,
+a- Providing SSL certificates to nginx pod

-b-providing a custom nginx configuration, so the pods know how to use these certificates and what port to listen on.
+b- Providing a custom nginx configuration, so the pods know how to use these certificates and what port to listen on.

 Help: